 Customers want to be able to see what you have to offer before they make a purchase.
 A study by OpenTable found that 86% of customers look at menus online before choosing a restaurant.

-Make sure to upload your menu on sites like Google My Business, OpenTable and Yelp.
+Make sure to upload your menu on sites like Google My Business and OpenTable.
 In addition, be sure to upload your menu on your website, but don’t make the mistake of uploading it as a PDF.
 Otherwise, your menu won’t be crawled by Google and won’t give you any SEO benefit.

 Collect reviews from customers